Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Fast Algorithms for Finding a Relaxed Local Optimum

+Furthermore, we claim that the output set $S_i$ obeys Inequality~\eqref{ineq-localOPT} whenever this step does not indicate failure.
+This is the case because the fact that $S'$ is a feasible solution implies that, whenever a failure is not indicated, it must hold that $\Delta_i \leq \eps \cdot [f(S') - f(S_0)] \leq \eps \cdot [f(OPT) - f(S_0)]$.

 The algorithm we use to prove Proposition~\ref{prop:fast_rand} appears as Algorithm~\ref{alg:fastlocalrandom}.
 For simplicity, we assume in this algorithm that $n$ is a perfect square.
-This can be guaranteed, for example, by adding dummy elements to the matroid that cannot be added to any independent set.
+This can be guaranteed, for example, by adding additional dummy elements to the ground set.
 Alternatively, one can simply replace every appearance of $\sqrt{n}$ in Algorithm~\ref{alg:fastlocalrandom} with $\lceil \sqrt{n} \rceil$.
 Some of the ideas in the design and analysis of Algorithm~\ref{alg:fastlocalrandom} can be traced to the work of Tukan et al.~\cite{tukan2024practical}, who designed a fast local search algorithm for maximizing a submodular function subject to a cardinality constraint.